Hindraf Rally Anniversary Prayers. Click HERE for details.

 “This is especially so as he has the cheek to say it’s a small matter.
 Today, when he is part of the government, he is trying to protect and justify their mistake by saying that it was only a shrine built on forest reserve land.”

-Interestingly, said that MIC had taken action and that was why the was rebuilt each time it was demolished (3 times) between 2002 and 2007.
+Interestingly, Mohan said that MIC had taken action and that was why the temple was rebuilt each time it was demolished (3 times) between 2002 and 2007.
 Now, this implies there was no long term solution in place while MIC was in power.
 Let’s hope the current state government can do better.

 Anyways, here are some photos courtesy of Novinthen: